 Money: The Mozambican metical (MZN) is divided into 100 centavos.
 The plural of metical is meticais, with the abbreviated mets or MT often used.
 The South African rand and US dollar are also frequently used and accepted, especially in the south of Mozambique.

-Tipping: Tipping is standard practise in Mozambique, with 10% of the bill being the norm in restaurants.
+Tipping: Tipping is standard practice in Mozambique, with 10 percent of the bill being the norm in restaurants.
 Tipping tour guides, cleaners and porters is also common in Mozambique.

 Internet domain: .mz